cbus-code-and-coffee/main-website-v2/README.md

 Commits follow the ["conventional commits" naming convention](https://www.conventionalcommits.org/en/v1.0.0/) of `category: short description` e.g. `bug: div not centered`.
 Please use present verb tense when forming your commit message.

-Before pushing your changes, remember to lint your work by running `yarn prettier --write .`
+Before pushing your changes, remember to lint your work by running `yarn lint`

 ## Technologies Used